Milliman-PRM/qlikview-hosting/Release_Notes/MillFrame_Release_Notes.md

 ### v4.2.5

-  - Remove the **Reset** button from the User Profile Password Settings so that our end users and not confused about which button performs which action
+  - Remove the **Reset** button from the User Profile Password Settings to remove confusion for end users

 ### v4.2.4